-We will all go through good days and bad days, it’s all part of it.
-“To receive we must give.
-To be fed we must feed.
-To live we must die…To assimilate we must transform.”
-In our lives we can often feel that we are going backwards, not forwards, but “growth is cyclical, not inflationary.
-The motion of the soul is circular says Plotinus.
+We will all go through good days and bad days, it”s all part of it: “To receive, we must give.
+To be fed, we must feed.
+To live, we must die…To assimilate, we must transform.”
+In our lives, we can often feel that we are going backwards, not forwards, but: “growth is cyclical, not inflationary.
+The motion of the soul is circular, says Plotinus.
 Death, decay, and the filth of our lowest deeds and thoughts – all passed through, and so transformed.”

-Every day, every moment thoughts and cells are dying and being reborn.
-These two principles may be seen in Hindu mythology with “Shakti, who always holds the universe together so that the masculine can do Shiva’s dance without getting lost in space.”
-Shiva also uses his powers of destruction and recreation to destroy the illusions and imperfections of this world, and create a new opportunity for beauty and change to unfold.
-He is the transformer who brings about the death of the ego, thus making him a source of good or evil, depending on your point of view.
+Every day, every moment thoughts and cells are dying, and being reborn.
+These two principles may be seen in Hindu mythology, with “Shakti, who always holds the universe together, so that the masculine can do: Shiva”s dance, without getting lost in space.”
+Shiva also uses his powers of destruction and recreation, to destroy the illusions and imperfections of this world, and create a new opportunity for beauty and change to unfold.
+He is the transformer, who brings about the death of the ego thus, making him a source of good or evil, depending on your point of view.

 This is the old story of light being born of darkness.
-Orpheus’s name is derived from Phanes, meaning ‘I bring to light’.
-A figure of shining light he is the ancient archetype of creation, of singing stars, and the father of Nyx (night).
-Worshiped by the Orphics alongside Zagreus, Phanes was the elder Eros.
-Primordial god and king of the universe, who emerged from the golden egg when it separated to form heaven and earth.
+Orpheus”s name is derived from Phanes, meaning “I bring to light”.
+A figure of shining light, he is the ancient archetype of creation, of singing stars, and the father of Nyx (night).
+Worshiped by the Orphics, alongside Zagreus, Phanes was the elder Eros.
+He was the primordial god, and king of the universe, who emerged from the golden egg, when it separated, to form heaven and earth.

-The golden egg is a symbol of perfection and creation and corresponds to the golden ratio.
-A few examples of this divine proportion can be seen in the design of the Great Pyramid at Giza, the Parthenon in Athens, Greece.
-Here as in Chartres Cathedral, harmony and proportions are employed through sacred art and architecture.
-In Art: Da Vinci’s Mona Lisa and Botticelli’s Birth of Venus, and in nature: sunflowers, spiral galaxies and shells, etc.
+The golden egg is a symbol of perfection and creation, and corresponds to the golden ratio.
+A few examples of this divine proportion can be seen, in the design of the Great Pyramid at Giza, and the Parthenon in Athens, Greece.
+Here, as in Chartres Cathedral, harmony and proportions are employed, through sacred art and architecture.
+In Art, there are: Da Vinci”s Mona Lisa and Botticelli”s Birth of Venus, and, in nature: sunflowers, spiral galaxies and shells, and so on.

-The golden ratio was of particular interest to Pythagoras who showed how the human body is built with each part in a golden proportion to all other parts.
+The golden ratio was of particular interest to Pythagoras, who showed how the human body is built with each part in a golden proportion to all other parts.

 This harmony is also seen with numbers.
-For Pythagoras the even numbers were feminine, and the odd numbers masculine.
-One was neither male nor female.
-It was the monad from which all things were born.
-This is also seen in the Tao Te Ching, where “the one produced One; One produced Two; Two produced Three; Three produced all things.”
-This is the primordial voice, the great creative shout, the Hindu Om, and to modern minds, the big bang.
+For Pythagoras, the even numbers were feminine, and the odd numbers masculine.
+‘One’ was neither male nor female.
+It was the monad, from which all things were born.
+This is also seen in the Tao Te Ching, where: “the one produced One; One produced Two; Two produced Three; Three produced all things.”
+This is the primordial voice, the great creative shout, the Hindu Om and, to modern minds, the Big Bang.

-Pythagoras regarded Orpheus as a prophet, and he evolved his teachings on the musical scale and sacredness of number.
-Iamblichus wrote that: “Pythagoras considered that music contributed greatly to health, if used in the right way…his followers would sing in unison certain chants…At other times his disciples employed music as medicine, with certain melodies composed to cure the passions of the psyche...anger and aggression.”
+Pythagoras regarded Orpheus as a prophet, and he evolved his teachings on the musical scale and the sacredness of numbers.
+Iamblichus wrote that: “Pythagoras considered that music contributed greatly to health, if used in the right way…his followers would sing in unison certain chants…At other times his disciples employed music as medicine, with certain melodies composed, to cure the passions of the psyche...anger and aggression.”